craigsapp/ratioscore/doc/drums/index.md

 </script>

-Drums and ratio tracks may occur in the same score.
-They can be interleaved in any order.
+Drum and ratio tracks may occur in the same score and can be interleaved in any order.

 {% include ratioscore.html id="drum-ratio-example" %}